Lead generation is the heart and soul of any B2B organization.

 The first part of social selling is to properly understand who you’re targeting.
 That means the ideal customer profile (ICP).

-Your ICP should combine a range of demographic and behavioural attributes.
+Your ICP should combine a range of demographic and behavioral attributes.
 Things like:

-How often they visited your website in the last month
+- How often have they visited your website in the last month

 Once you’ve identified the type of organization you should be focusing on, you can hone in on the key figures within those organizations – the people who’ll ultimately decide whether or not to invest in a product like yours.